mrinalkumarjha/Angular/README.md

 json-server --watch db.json

+json-server --watch --delay 5000 db.json  : now server will delay the response by 5 sec

 # DTO : data transfer object

 always create light weight dto for transfering data. dto has only data no logic no validation.

+# Interceptor :
+interceptor help us to make preprocessing logic before http request is made. ex : appending header info. adding authentication header to request.

+for creating interceptor we need to implement HttpInterceptor to class.

+ex : import { HttpInterceptor, HttpHandler, HttpRequest, HttpEvent, HttpResponse } from '@angular/common/http';
+import { Observable } from 'rxjs';
+import { Injectable } from '@angular/core';

+@Injectable()
+export class MyInterceptor implements HttpInterceptor {

+    intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {

+        req = req.clone(
+            {
+                setHeaders: { securityKey: 'key' }
+            });
+        return next.handle(req);
+    }

+}

+and add in dependencies in module : when you have multiple class to be injected use multi = true. so now all subsequent http call will be appended by header securityKey
+ex:
+providers: [
+    { provide: HTTP_INTERCEPTORS, useClass: MyInterceptor, multi: true }
+  ]

+# Double entry data bug : if there are late response so user will click twice and duplicate data will be entered.